7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Discover the best of Strasbourg on a fun Segway Tour!
 Participants spend 2 hours with a local guide, visiting must-see Strasbourg sights.

 There are a few different companies that offer free walking tours in Strasbourg.
-Just keep in mind that the Strasbourg free walking tour guide is likely working for tips.
+FreeTour gets high marks from fellow travelers, just keep in mind that the guide is working for tips.

 Strasbourg Food Tour

-We have mentioned how much we loved the food in Strasbourg – and what better way to get a taste than on a guided food tour!
-Participants get to taste multiple dishes for different restaurants and shops.
+We have mentioned how much we loved the cuisine – and what better way to get a taste than on a guided food tour!
+Participants get to sample multiple dishes for different restaurants and shops.
 Reserve your space!

 Strasbourg Day Trips

-While travelers will have no problem finding fun things to do in Strasbourg, there are several nearby destinations that are worth visiting while in the Grand Est region, too!
+While travelers will have no problem finding fun things to do in the city, there are several nearby destinations that are worth visiting while in the Grand Est region, too!

 Alsace Day Trip